richard-ui/b_fitness_store/README.md

 - Once I found a way to implement jQuery's Autocomplete functionality, there was an issue with the list of product suggestions displayed from the search box.
   It would display behind the 'main-nav' and the 'delivery banner' elements.
 I fixed this by customizing the z-index of the 'ui-autocomplete' class in the base.css file so it would display infront of everything that it should.

+- When making the rating for the reviews page, the textbox form would allow the user to type in any number and did not have a max rating of 5 like I wanted.
+To fix this, I researched that django can use min and max validators for numbers which I used to implement a dropdown list of from 0 to 5.

+- When using responsive websites for testing our application would crash and run a server error.
+With the help from the Slack community, I downloaded the Chrome extension for x-frame options.
+Therefore I could use the Responsinator tool and 'Am I Responsive'.

 # Testing